Buyers Guides |Which cameras shoot 4K at 120fps

 6. GoPro Hero12 Black

-The latest from GoPro, the Hero11 Black captures 4K at 120fps with enhanced stabilization, perfect for action-packed scenes and adventure filming
+The latest from GoPro, the Hero11 Black captures 4K at 120 fps with enhanced stabilisation, perfect for action-packed scenes and adventure filming.

 7. Sony Alpha 1